stakater/dockerfile-java/README.md

-#dockerfile-java8-alpine
+# docker-java

-Oracle java8 dockerfile based on alpine.
+Lean Oracle Java8 Docker image based on `alpine:3.4`

 Run the latest container with: